 These facts are not available to readers of the paper.

-I haven’t address the biggest problem yet.
+I haven’t addressed the biggest problem yet.
 Assume we don’t understand regressions very well: it is a new methodology.
 You fit a regression of smoking on mortality to a large community dataset 1, and then you fit the same regression to a large community dataset 2.
 The coefficients are very similar.
 You write this up and call your paper “Regression methodology replicates well”.

 Now imagine the opposite: the coefficients are very different across the two datasets, and you call your paper “Regression methodology does not replicate”.

 Both conclusions are equally absurd.
 Why?
 Because you cannot vet the methodology of regression analysis by applying it to two different datasets.
 After all, the results could be different because the datasets differ, and you might find different results if you look into different data.
-You need simulation studies for that6.
+You need simulation studies for that7.

 FWMK published pretty much that paper, except that they fit network models, and not regressions, to two datasets, and then draw conclusions about network methodology.
 Actually, they kind of did publish that paper, because network models are a bunch of regressions, with a bit of regularization on top.